 🛒 Ingredients You'll Need

-- Chicken - use boneless and skinless chicken breasts for this recipe.
+- Chicken Breast - use thick breasts for this recipe.
+The meat will turn out more tender and juicy.

 🔪 Step-By-Step Recipe Instructions

-Step 5: To monitor the internal temperature, insert a digital meat thermometer at a slight downward angle in the center of the breast.
-Insert the digital thermometer when you place the chicken on the grill grates and leave the lid closed until the chicken is done.
+Step 4: To monitor the internal temperature, insert a digital meat thermometer at a slight downward angle in the center of the breast.
+Close the lid to the smoker and let the chicken smoke low and slow.

 🙋🏼 Recipe FAQs